-- 1. Infants will always be put to sleep on their backs until 1 year of age. - 2.
-Infants will be placed on a firm mattress, with a fitted crib sheet, in a crib that meets the Consumer Product Safety Commission safety standards. - 3.
+- 1. Infants will always be put to sleep on their backs until one year of age. - 2.
+Infants will be placed on a firm, flat mattress, with a fitted crib sheet, in a crib that meets the Consumer Product Safety Commission safety standards. - 3.
 No toys, mobiles, soft objects, stuffed animals, pillows, bumper pads, blankets, positioning devices or extra bedding will be in the crib or draped over the side of the crib. - 4.
 Sleeping areas will be ventilated and at a temperature that is comfortable for a lightly clothed adult.
 Infants will not be dressed in more than one extra layer than an adult. - 5.
-If additional warmth is needed, a one-piece blanket sleeper or sleep sack may be used. - 6.
 The infant's head will remain uncovered for sleep.
-Bibs and hoods will be removed. - 7.
+Bibs and clothing with hoods or ties will be removed. - 6.
+Swaddling is not allowed in child care, per Child Care Licensing regulations. - 7.
 Infants will be actively observed by sight and sound. - 8.
-Infants will not be allowed to sleep on a sofa/ couch, chair cushion, bed, pillow, or in a car seat, stroller, swing or bouncy chair.
-If an infant falls asleep anyplace other than a crib, the infant will be moved to a crib right away. - 9.
-An infant who arrives asleep in a car seat will be moved to a crib. - 10.
-Infants will not share cribs, and cribs will be spaced 3 feet apart. - 11.
-Infants may be offered a pacifier for sleep, if provided by the parent. - 12.
-Pacifiers will not be attached by a string to the infant's clothing and will not be reinserted if they fall out after the infant is asleep. - When able to roll back and forth from back to front, the infant will be put to sleep on his back and allowed to assume a preferred sleep position.
+Sleeping infants up to 24 months of age will be physically checked every 15 minutes for signs of distress or overheating.
+The checks will be recorded in a log. - 9.
+Infants will not be allowed to sleep on a sofa/couch, chair cushion, bed, pillow, or in a car seat, stroller, swing or bouncy chair.
+If an infant falls asleep anyplace other than a crib, the infant will be moved to a crib right away. - 10.
+An infant who arrives asleep in a car seat will be moved to a crib. - 11.
+Infants will not share cribs, and cribs will be spaced 3 feet apart. - 12.
+Infants may be offered a pacifier for sleep, if provided by the parent.
+Pacifiers will not be attached by a string to the infant's clothing and will not be reinserted if they fall out after the infant is asleep. - 13.
+Each infant up to 12 months will have an Individual Infant Sleeping Plan (LIC 9227).
+When the infant is able to roll back and forth from back to front, the parent will update and sign Section C, and parent and provider will sign Section D. Once Sections C and D are filled and signed, the infant will be put to sleep on their back and allowed to assume a preferred sleep position.

-- 14. Our child care program is a smoke-free environment. - 15.
+- 14. Our child care program is a smoke-free and vape-free environment. - 15.
 Our child care program supports breastfeeding. - 16.
 Awake infants will have supervised "Tummy Time".